sjhoeksma/portfoleon/README.md

   -compact
     	Should we only use the values of the lookup fields only. (default true) -d	Should we use drafts. (default true)
-  -f string
+  -days int
+    	The number of days use to graylist a status update . (default 45) -f string
     	Write output to file.
   -k string